Fusion GPS: Prevezon Holding

-In 2013, the US Department of Justice, represented by the US Attorney for the Southern District of New York, Preet Bharara, sued Prevezon Holding, a Republic of Cyprus corporation registered in New York State as a foreign business corporation, under the Magnitsky Act for money-laundering part of $230 million in stolen funds.
-The lawsuit sought forfeiture of various assets and real estate holdings in the US.
-In May 2017, the lawsuit was settled for $6 million, less than half what Bharara sought, without Prevezon admitting to any wrongdoing and with both sides claiming victory.

-The sole shareholder of Prevezon was Russian citizen Denis Katsyv, whose father is Petr Katsyv, vice president of Russia's state-run rail monopoly and "reportedly a business associate of Vladimir Yakunin, a confidant of Vladimir Putin".
-Katsyv's Russian lawyer Natalia Veselnitskaya was not licensed to practice in the US, and Katsyv hired the law firm of BakerHostetler to represent Prevezon; BakerHostetler hired Fusion GPS in early 2014 to provide research help for the litigation, who later on hired Edward Baumgartner for work on discovery.
+In 2013, the US Department of Justice, represented by the US Attorney for the Southern District of New York, Preet Bharara, sued Prevezon Holding, a Republic of Cyprus corporation registered in New York as a foreign business corporation, under the US Global Magnitsky Act for money-laundering part of $230 million in stolen funds.
+The lawsuit sought forfeiture of various Prevezon assets and real estate holdings in the US.
+The sole shareholder of Prevezon was Russian citizen Denis Katsyv, whose father is Petr Katsyv, vice president of Russia's state-run rail monopoly and according to Matt Taibbi's coverage for Rolling Stone, "reportedly a business associate of Vladimir Yakunin, a confidant of Vladimir Putin".
+Because Katsyv's Russian lawyer, Natalia Veselnitskaya, was not licensed to practice in the US, Katsyv hired the law firm of BakerHostetler to represent Prevezon; BakerHostetler then hired Fusion GPS in early 2014 to provide research help for the litigation.
+As part of that litigation support for BakerHostetler, Fusion GPS investigated Bill Browder, a witness central to the U.S. Justice Department's case.

-On October 18, 2016, the appellate court disqualified BakerHostetler from the case because they had represented Bill Browder’s hedge fund Hermitage Capital Management for nine months from 2008 to 2009 when the U.S. Justice Department was investigating a tax fraud scheme in Russia involving "co-opted Hermitage portfolio companies".
-The U.S. Justice Department had argued that Hermitage Capital was a victim of the tax fraud and that BakerHofstetler's prior work on behalf of Hermitage Capital created a conflict of interest.
-As part of their litigation support for BakerHostetler and their client Prevezon, Fusion GPS investigated Browder, a witness central to the U.S. Justice Department's case.
+On October 18, 2016, the court disqualified BakerHostetler from the case because they had represented Browder's hedge fund Hermitage Capital Management for nine months from 2008 to 2009 when the U.S. Justice Department was investigating a tax fraud scheme in Russia involving "co-opted Hermitage portfolio companies".
+The U.S. Justice Department had argued that Hermitage Capital was a victim of the tax fraud and that BakerHofstetler's prior work on behalf of Hermitage Capital created a conflict of interest in representing Katsyv and Prevezon.

-On July 27, 2017, Fusion GPS accused the White House of trying to "smear" it for investigating the president's alleged ties to Russia.
-White House press secretary Sarah Huckabee Sanders pointed to Browder's testimony as vindication of Trump's claims that ongoing investigations into potential ties between his campaign and Moscow are political ploys to undermine his presidency.
-Fusion GPS countered that it worked only with a law firm in New York "to provide support for civil litigation" unrelated to Russian efforts to do away with the Magnitsky Act, saying it had no reason to register under the Foreign Agents Registration Act (FARA).

-Browder lodged a complaint with the U.S. Justice Department in 2016 that Fusion GPS may have lobbied "for Russian interests in a campaign to oppose the pending Global Magnitsky Act [and] failed to register under [U.S. law]".
-The US Global Magnitsky Act (not to be confused with the Magnitsky Act) is a human rights law passed on December 23, 2016.
+Browder lodged a complaint with the U.S. Justice Department in December 2016 that Fusion GPS may have lobbied "for Russian interests in a campaign to oppose the pending Global Magnitsky Act [and] failed to register under [U.S. law]".{ The US Global Magnitsky Act, not to be confused with Magnitsky legislation, is a human rights law passed on December 23, 2016.
 It is named after Sergei Magnitsky, a lawyer and auditor working for Browder who died in a Russian prison after uncovering a corruption scheme that he was then charged with having helped concoct.

+In May 2017, the Prevezon lawsuit was settled for $6 million, less than half what Bharara sought.
+Prevezon did not admit to any wrongdoing and both sides claimed victory.